 Impurities in pharmaceuticals are unwanted chemicals that remain with the active pharmaceutical ingredients (APIs) or develop during formulation or upon aging of both API and formulation.
-In the pharmaceutical industry, an impurity is considered as any other inorganic or organic material, or residual solvents other than the drug substances, or ingredients, that arise out of synthesis or unwanted chemicals that remains with APIs.
-The presence of these unwanted chemicals even in trace amount may influence the efficacy and safety of pharmaceutical product.
+In the pharmaceutical industry, an impurity is considered as any other inorganic or organic material, or residual solvents other than the drug substances, or ingredients, that arise out of synthesis or unwanted chemicals that remain with APIs.
+The presence of these unwanted chemicals even in trace amounts may influence the efficacy and safety of the pharmaceutical product.

-Impurity profiling has gained importance in modern pharmaceutical analysis due to the fact that unidentified, potentially toxic impurities are hazardous to health and in order to increase the safety of drug therapy, impurities should be identified and determined by selective methods.
+Impurity profiling has gained importance in the modern pharmaceutical analysis due to the fact that unidentified, potentially toxic impurities are hazardous to health, and in order to increase the safety of drug therapy, impurities should be identified and determined by selective methods.

 Recent trends in the impurity profile of pharmaceuticals

-Impurities in formulated products and APIs are regulated by various regulatory authorities such as International Conference on Harmonization (ICH), United Stated Food and Drug Administration (FDA), Canadian Drug and Health Agency (CDHA) that are emphasising the purity requirements and the identification of impurities in APIs.
+Impurities in formulated products and APIs are regulated by various regulatory authorities such as the International Conference on Harmonization (ICH), the United States Food and Drug Administration (FDA), Canadian Drug and Health Agency (CDHA) that are emphasizing the purity requirements and the identification of impurities in APIs.
 Identification, quantification, and control of impurities in API and the drug product are critical in drug development.

 Organic impurities are often free radicals from by-products, intermediates, or degradation products.
 Inorganic impurities include transition metals, reagents, and ligands.